 90-Day Circumambulation

-常行三味 Jougyouzanmai (also Jougyousanmai)
+Jōgyōzanmai 常行三味 (also Jōgyōsanmai)

 Days of the Dharma.
-Another factor that engendered faith in Amida was a widespread belief in those bygone days of the Three Periods of the Law (Jp. = 三時 sanji, shouzoumatsu, shozomatsu; also known as the Days of the Dharma.
-This was an all-encompassing concept of society's rise and fall that originated much earlier in Indian Buddhism but came to prominence later in China and then Japan.
-It foretold of the world's ultimate decay and the complete disappearance of Buddhist practice.
-At the time, the Days of the Dharma in Japan were divided into three periods, the first phase lasting 1000 years (Age of Shobo 正法) after the death of the Historical Buddha (then given as 949 BC), a golden period during which Buddhism gained acceptance and spread, and in which followers had the capacity to understand the Dharma (the Buddhist teachings).
-The second phase (Age of Zoubou 象法) would also last 1000 years, during which Buddhist practice begins to weaken; and the third and final phase lasting 3,000 years (the Age of Mappo 末法), when Buddhist faith would deteriorate and no longer be practiced.
-In Japan, the Age of Mappo was scheduled to begin in 1052 AD, and a sense of foreboding thus filled the land, with people from all classes yearning for a gospel of salvation.
-The development of Japan's Pure Land sects, and their exclusive devotion to Amida Buddha, should be viewed against this backdrop.
+Another factor that engendered faith in Amida was a widespread belief in those bygone days of the Three Periods of the Law (Jp. = 三時 sanji, shōzōmatsu, shozomatsu; also known as the Days of the Dharma.
+This was an all-encompassing concept of society’s rise and fall that originated much earlier in Indian Buddhism but came to prominence later in China and then Japan.
+It foretold of the world’s ultimate decay and the complete disappearance of Buddhist practice.
+At the time, the Days of the Dharma in Japan were divided into three periods, the first phase lasting 1000 years (Age of Shōbō 正法) after the death of the Historical Buddha (then given as 949 BC), a golden period during which Buddhism gained acceptance and spread, and in which followers had the capacity to understand the Dharma (the Buddhist teachings).
+The second phase (Age of Zōhō 像法) would also last 1000 years, during which Buddhist practice begins to weaken; and the third and final phase lasting 3,000 years (the Age of Mappō 末法), when Buddhist faith would deteriorate and no longer be practiced.
+In Japan, the Age of Mappō (or Mappo) was scheduled to begin in 1052 AD, and a sense of foreboding thus filled the land, with people from all classes yearning for a gospel of salvation.
+The development of Japan’s Pure Land sects, and their exclusive devotion to Amida Buddha, should be viewed against this backdrop.

 Top of Page